khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/color.md

     A primary confirm button example with a <code>$blue-500</code> fill at rest (1), a <code>$blue-600</code> fill for hover and focus (2, 3), and a <code>$blue-700</code> fill when active (4).
 The color changes are combined with other visual feedback (cursor, focus ring) to communicate information about the interactive state.
   </template>
 </figure-img>

+## Blend modes and opacity

+It's preferred to used solid colors (no transparency or effects) for the highest level of predictability and consistency.
+However, there are limited instances where transparency (alpha) or `mix-blend-mode` can be used.
+For example, a component or element that can be placed on multiple surface colors, where the surface color may conflict with the component color or reduce contrast below a [satisfactory contrast ratio](/accessibility/visual#contrast).

+A [tertiary button](/components/button#categories) is one component that uses a `mix-blend-mode` because the background on hover can be the same, or have similar lightness to, the surface color.
+Likewise, the chevron icons in the [navigation left sidebar](/patterns/navigation) in GitLab use `mix-blend-mode` to maintain at least a 3:1 contrast ratio against various theme background colors.

+If a specific hex value is desired, use a solid color instead of approximating it with transparency or a blend mode.

 ## Accessibility